iicoconutxo/evard/README.md

 **Easy to download!
 In the command bar enter this line of code:** `npm i evard --save`

-*Evard is a simple Node Package that makes this simple for you to use in JS*
+*Evard is a simple Node Package that many futures for you to use in JS*

 # Usage